 Tetrapod Quantum Dots are an advanced nanoscale material that improves the performance and energy efficiency of very high-resolution computer, TV and smartphone displays.
 Quantum Materials' patent-pending automated production technology produces uniform, narrow bandwidth tetrapod quantum dots with bright emission, less aggregation, purer colors (including high-luminous red) and precise color rendition.

-Combining the performance advantages of tetrapod quantum dots, enhanced by proprietary thick shelling with the cost-efficiency of automated production ultimately allows for lower display manufacturing costs due to their lower cost, superior luminescence and much lower incidence of aggregation.
-Far fewer quantum dots are required to achieve the same level of performance needed, for more cost savings.
+Combining proprietary QDX™ technology with the cost-efficiency of automated production ultimately allows for lower display manufacturing costs.
+QDX™ can lower the need for expensive barrier film that protect quantum dots against oxidation and moisture degradation.
+Their higher brightness means fewer quantum dots are anticipated to be required to achieve the same level of performance needed, for more cost savings.

 David C. Doderer, vice president of research and development for Quantum Materials wrote the feature article in the July/August 2013 issue of iSP Magazine entitled "Quantum Dots: The Future of Displays".
 The article details Quantum Materials' ability to reduce the cost of quantum dot creation while ensuring uniformity in quantities sufficient to meet high volume display-manufacturing needs.

 Solterra Renewable Technologies, Inc., the wholly-owned subsidiary of QMC is developing Next-Gen QD Solar Cells printing by roll-to-roll processes.

 Quantum Materials Corp. and Texas State University signed an Industry -Academic Partnership in 2013.
 Texas State's Advanced Functional Materials Laboratory, outfitted with state-of-the-art characterization and analysis equipment will assist Quantum Materials' nearby Wet Labs in special projects designed to produce department scientific papers advancing tetrapod quantum dot research.